 We also also find that growth in county market access was not associated with differential pre-trends in county manufacturing activity.
-Estimating the effects of county market access and counties' future market access, controlling for contemporaneous railroads and future railroads, row 5 of Appendix Table 12 reports that contemporaneous county market access has significant effects on county productivity (driven by growth in county AE) but future market access does not predict county productivity growth (i.e., these outcomes were changing similarly prior to growth in counties' market access).15 From estimating this specification on an extended sample back to 1850, using the available county-level data on revenue from 1850, we also estimate no significant effect of future market access on manufacturing revenue growth from 1850 to 1860.
+Estimating the effects of county market access and counties' future market access, controlling for contemporaneous railroads and future railroads, row 5 of Appendix Table 12 reports that contemporaneous county market access has significant effects on county productivity (driven by growth in county AE) but future market access does not predict county productivity growth (i.e., these outcomes were changing similarly prior to growth in counties' market access).22 From estimating this specification on an extended sample back to 1850, using the available county-level data on revenue from 1850, we also estimate no significant effect of future market access on manufacturing revenue growth from 1850 to 1860.
 Similarly, we estimate no significant effect on revenue growth (or productivity growth) from 1860 to 1870 from market access growth from 1870 to 1880.

-14These separate estimates also avoid potential issues with interpreting two-way fixed effects models with multiple time periods (De Chaisemartin and d'Haultfoeuille, 2020).
+21These separate estimates also avoid potential issues with interpreting two-way fixed effects models with multiple time periods (De Chaisemartin and d'Haultfoeuille, 2020).

 Rows 6-17 control for county characteristics in 1860, interacted with year, to flexibly allow for those characteristics to have time-varying influences on county productivity.
-Rows 6 and 7 control for 1860 market access without railroads and actual 1860 market access.
+Rows 6 and 7 control for 1860 market access without railroads ("water market access") and actual 1860 market access.
+The waterway IV identification assumption in Table 7 would be violated if the counties with greater water market access would have changed differently from 1860 through 1880 in the absence of the railroad network expansion, and row 6 represents a different empirical approach, estimating the effects of county market access controlling for counties' water market access in 1860 (interacted with decade, allowing these places to change differently over time).
 Rows 8 and 9 control for the share of counties' 1860 revenue in each industry, interacted with year, given the potential for relative changes in industry output prices and input prices or other industry-specific shocks to differentially impact counties' growth.
 Row 10 controls for county banking activity in 1860, interacted with year, including the presence of any bank and total bank deposits per capita.
-Rows 11 to 18 control for other county characteristics in 1860: counties' input-specific gaps in 1860 (the difference between the output elasticities and the revenue shares); the 1860 production function elasticities; 1860 input revenue shares; 1860 input wedges (the ratio of the output elasticities to the revenue shares); the 1860 HHIs of manufacturing industry revenue and employment; whether a county was on the "frontier" in 1860;16 and jointly controlling for the gaps, elasticities, wedges, HHIs, and frontier status.17
+Rows 11 to 18 control for other county characteristics in 1860: counties' input-specific gaps in 1860 (the difference between the output elasticities and the revenue shares); the 1860 production function elasticities; 1860 input revenue shares; 1860 input wedges (the ratio of the output elasticities to the revenue shares); the 1860 HHIs of manufacturing industry revenue and employment; whether a county was on the "frontier" in 1860;23 and jointly controlling for the gaps, elasticities, wedges, HHIs, and frontier status.24

 As the Civil War occurred within our sample period, and had substantially different implications for different areas of the country, we explore the sensitivity of our results to adjusting for differential impacts of the Civil War and the abolition of slavery.
-First, counties that were initially concentrated in industries that produced more war-related goods may have changed differently over this period even in the absence of changes in the railroad network.
-For row 19, before calculating county productivity, we drop all industries strictly related to war production and in row 20 we drop industries more broadly related to war production (as defined in the Section A).
-Alternatively, in rows 21 and 22, we instead control for the 1860 share of revenue in war-related industries under each definition.
-These adjustments do not have large effects on the estimated coefficients.
-The Civil War itself may have had a
+First, counties that were initially concentrated in industries that produced more war-related goods may have

-15This specification controls for contemporaneous and future values for whether a county has any railroad and the length of its railroads, and the estimates are similar with additional cubic polynomial controls for contemporaneous and future railroad length in the county and nearby areas.
+22This specification controls for contemporaneous and future values for whether a county has any railroad and the length of its railroads, and the estimates are similar with additional cubic polynomial controls for contemporaneous and future railroad length in the county and nearby areas.

-$^{^{16}}$ We follow the definition from Bazzi, Fiszbein and Gebresilasse (2020): counties with between two and six people per square mile in 1860 and that are within 100km of the boundary where population density fell below two people per square mile in 1860.
+23We follow the definition from Bazzi, Fiszbein and Gebresilasse (2020): counties with between two and six people per square mile in 1860 and that are within 100km of the boundary where population density fell below two people per square mile in 1860.